Saar de Swart: Life and career

 Sara's early life was marked by an unhappy marriage between her parents in Mennonite.
 She was not enrolled in local education but received tutelage from her mother and father in their respective careers.
 De Swart's early art career was influenced by a short stint at the National School for Applied Arts in Amsterdam and her sculptural training by Lambertus Zijl.
 This was funded by the inheritance she collected after her mother's death.

-After said stint, de Swart went on to live with her then girlfriend, Anna Vis, in a shared home on the Oosterpark.
+After studying, de Swart went on to live with her then girlfriend, Anna Vis, in a shared home on the Oosterpark.
 In this shared home, de Swart lived with Willem Witsen, who would go on to become a famous Dutch painter, drawing on influences from the Hague School.
 Like de Swart's partner, Witsen was also a painter and draftsmen.
 During this time de Swart mingled with her Tachtiger contemporaries although many objected to her openly lesbian lifestyle, despite her financial support.
 De Swart later moved to the small villa Het Gooi, near Laren, with her life partner, Emilie van Kerckhoff.

 in 1889, as her career in sculpture bloomed, de Swart was taken under the instruction of French sculptor, Auguste Rodin.
 During this time, de Swart lived and worked in Paris.
 Here she frequented artist cafés and lended her support to installations.
 She went on to own work from both Rodin and Van Gogh.
 Her trips back to Amsterdam and her rejection of the painter Willem Karsen's love lead to toxic rumors of her sexuality being spread around her community.
 A friend of de Swart's, Jan Veth, then organized to put an end to the situation at Café Suisse, which quieted the rumors.

 De Swart made frequent travels to Indonesia starting in 1908.
 Due to financial problems, de Swart sold most of her collection and settled with van Kerckhoff in Capri.
 The couple lived in Capri, although separated, until de Swart's death in 1951.